apache/shardingsphere/docs/document/content/reference/distsql/syntax/rql/resource-query/_index.en.md

 +++
-title = "Resource Definition"
+title = "Resource Query"
 weight = 1
 chapter = true
 +++

-This chapter describes the syntax of resource definition.
+This chapter describes the syntax of resource query.